Wildlife Observation

 4

-Facing Rimouski, Saint-Barnabé Island offers about 20 km (12 mi.) of hiking trails where you may see nearly 70 species of birds as well as harbour seals.
+Off Rimouski, Saint-Barnabé Island offers about 20 km (12 mi.) of hiking trails where you can spot over 70 species of birds as well as harbour seals.

-Follow Route 132 inland towards the Matapédia Valley, in Gaspésie.
-Once you arrive in Matapédia, you can participate in an unusual activity: snorkelling with Atlantic salmon with Nature Aventure.
-Then keep driving towards Carleton-sur-Mer and stop in Parc national de Miguasha.
-Here you can learn more about animals that lived 380 million years ago!
-The park is home to an impressive collection of fish fossils, including the only intact specimen of Elpistostege watsoni in the world.
+Next, follow Route 132 inland towards the Matapédia Valley, in Gaspésie.
+Once you arrive in the town of Matapédia, you can participate in an unusual activity: snorkelling with Atlantic salmon with Nature Aventure.
+Then keep driving east towards Carleton-sur-Mer and stop in Parc national de Miguasha along the way, where you can learn more about various animals that lived 380 million years ago!
+This park is home to an impressive collection of fish fossils, including the only intact specimen of Elpistostege watsoni in the world.

 SIDE TRIP

 From Pointe-à-la-Croix, you can make your way to Souris, Prince Edward Island, and take the ferry to the Îles de la Madeleine.
 During your stay on the archipelago, you can observe up to four species of seals: grey, harbour, hooded and harp seals.
-In the winter, harp seals congregate on the ice surrounding the Islands to give birth to their pups, which leads to a unique seal-watching activity.
-In addition, over 300 species of birds have been identified in this region, much to delight of birding enthusiasts.
+In addition, over 300 species of birds have been recorded in this region, much to the delight of birding enthusiasts!

 215 km (135 mi.)Carleton-sur-Mer to Percé